Sukhoi Su-30MKI: Super Sukhoi project

 In May 2024, DRDO's CASDIC released an Expression of Interest (EoI) to collaborate with a Development-cum-Production Partner (DccP) to develop an indigenous Electronic Warfare suite.
 The allocated timeframe for Design and Development (D&D) 32 months.
 This programme includes integration, testing and trials of the system that is developed.
 On 3 December 2024, the Defence Acquisition Council (DAC) cleared the procurement of Electronic Warfare Suite (EWS) compromising of External Airborne Self Protection Jammer pods, Dhruti Next Generation Radar Warning Receiver, Dual Color Missile Approach Warning System and associated equipment.

 On 15 November 2025, the Ministry of Defence released a Request for Information (RFI) to procure 100 sets of Aircraft Self Protection Jammers (ASPJ) complemented by associated equipment for the Su-30MKI aircraft.
 The last date for a vendor to respond to the RFI is 22 December.
 The deliveries are to be completed within a timeline of 36 months.
 The pods must be capable of jamming and spoofing enemy airborne and ground radars.

-Long-range weapons
+In May 2026, an RFP was released to upgrade 258 Su-30MKI aircraft with anti-jamming navigation system.
+The system should be capable of operating at altitudes of up to 21 km, speeds of up to 1.5 Mach and accelerations ranging between -2g and +9g.
+The bids are to be submitted by 22 June with deliveries to be delivered within 24 months of contract signing.
+The project included deliveries of 300 antenna systems along with 50 field-level testers and 10 base-level testers.